Miyapur: Geography

+Etymology

+The name Miyapur is said to derive from Miya Patel, the Patel of the region.
+The word Patel in this context refers to the village headman or land-holder in older times.
+So Miya Patel would have been a local person of significance.
+Miya-pur then would mean the settlement/town of Miya (or Miya-Patel).
+The suffix -pur (from Sanskrit pura meaning town/settlement) is common in many place-names.

 Economy

 Agriculture was the predominant occupation, before the urbanization of Miyapur.
 The main crops were cotton, maize, sugar cane, ground nut, red gram etc. In addition Flori-culture, dairy, vegetable cultivation were being practiced by the farmers.
 Sand quarrying is also an occupation.

 For sometime now, Miyapur is turning around, to be a more urban economy with people working in large corporates and moving away from agriculture.
+Since 2021, Miyapur has witnessed a high-rise construction boom and is now home to some of the tallest buildings in Hyderabad.
+Candeur 40 and Team4 Nyla are the tallest among them.